Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Or even worse, they can make a million fake identities and spam incorrect votes.
 So we need to punish them.

-But this is no longer a problem of a Shelling Point.
-The Shelling point did its job already.
+But this is no longer a problem of a Schelling Point.
+The Schelling point did its job already.
 What we are talking about right now are...

 ---